johnnieb63/PiHeat/README.md

 1. Controller Pi (c-Pi): runs the timer application PiHeat, Blynk and Flask

-2. Slave Pi (s-Pi): gets room temperature, runs temp2 and sends data to Ubidots
+2. UPDATE: s-Pi has been replaced with Photon Ernie running mpl3115a2.ino.
+Slave Pi (s-Pi): gets room temperature, runs temp2 and sends data to Ubidots

-3. Optional: Particle Photon & Arduino Uno.
+3. Optional: Particle Photon.
 The Photon enables easy integration and secure access with/to IFTTT

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++